luminus-framework/luminus/resources/public/md/migrations.md

 In this guide we'll see how to integrate the Lobos migration library with Luminus.
 Lobos provides a powerful DSL for writing migrations and makes a nice addition to the Korma SQL syntax.

-First, let's generate sample luminus project.
+First, let's generate sample Luminus project.

     lein new luminus ltest +site